Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Although sapphire crystal is very hard, it doesn’t perform as brilliantly under a strong impact.
 Namely, it shatters into hundreds of pieces instead of just chipping or cracking.
 Hence, in this particular field, acrylic and mineral are better options.

 However, don’t get me wrong – it takes a very strong force to shatter it.
 So just hitting it against the wall or dropping it will most likely cause no harm.

 Another con you have with this crystal is the glare.
 The substance is highly reflective and performs worse than mineral and acrylic glass.
 However, the reflections are often treated with layers of anti-reflective coating (AR coating) that are applied on the inside surface of the crystal.

 Sapphire vs Mineral vs Acrylic

 To better understand the differences these three watch crystals have, check the following comparison chart.

 When comparing the three types of watch crystals, the best overall is sapphire crystal.

 Its favorable attributes make it a spot-on component for dress and casual everyday timepieces.
 The fact that it is basically impossible to scratch is a characteristic that outweighs a couple of disadvantages it has compared to the other crystals.

 However, in terms of overall durability for heavy-duty activities, mineral crystal is the best option because the resistance against high impacts outclasses the result you get from sapphire.
-That is also why many rugged and tough watches employ mineral glass, not sapphire.
+That is also why many heavy-duty watches employ mineral glass, not sapphire.